adammcfadden/teamsnap/README.md

 ```
 You can get your CLIENT_ID and CLIENT_SECRET at the [TeamSnap Auth](https://auth.teamsnap.com) site.

+On the TeamSnap Auth Page:
+* name the application whatever you want.
+* set the redirect URI to: `http://localhost:3000/login`

 Start the Rails server:
 ```
 rails s